 Football players sometimes face tough opponents off the field, too.
 Former Pittsburgh Steeler and Super Bowl champion Jerome Bettis received his asthma diagnosis when he was 15 years old.
 In an interview with USA Today, Bettis said he was worried he’d never be able to play sports again.
 His parents encouraged him to stick with his doctor’s treatment plan so he could be as active as he wanted.

 After a successful high school career, Bettis attended college and played football at the University of Notre Dame.
 He was drafted into the NFL in 1993 and played for the Los Angeles Rams and then the Pittsburgh Steelers.

 In 1997, he had an asthma attack during a nationally televised Steelers game, which was his “most frightening experience.”
 But that day served as a wake-up call for Bettis: “Since that day, I’ve learned to treat my adversary with respect,” he said.
 “And the good news is that once I did, I found I had my opponent under control.”

-Peter Vanderkaay has swum alongside and competed with one of the greatest American swimmers, Michael Phelps.
+Peter Vanderkaay has swum alongside and competed with one of the greatest U.S. swimmers, Michael Phelps.
 Together, they won gold in the 2008 Beijing Games.
 This is a remarkable feat that’s even more inspiring when you learn that Vanderkaay has asthma.
-When he was 10, he began experiencing asthmatic symptoms and was later diagnosed with EIB.
-He monitors his asthma and lungs daily so that he can continue to enjoy his time in the pool.
+When he was 10 years old, he began experiencing asthmatic symptoms and later received an EIB diagnosis.

 When asked questions about her asthma in a chat with CNN, Van Dyken said, “I usually just take it in stride.
 The thing about me is I’m so stubborn.
 If someone tells me I can’t do something, I’ll find a way to do it.
 And I do everything I can to make sure my asthma doesn’t hold me back from doing something I want to do.”